Results of the 2018 Page & Blackmore Short Story Competition

 'I enjoyed reading and commenting on every one of the shortlisted stories, and applaud Page & Blackmore for their support of the competition, as well as the Top of the South branch of the NZSA for their excellent organisation.
 Long may it continue!'

 This national competition is judged by a different, noted New Zealand writer each year, and all entrants receive written feedback on the stories submitted.
 IF YOU ENTERED THIS YEAR'S COMPETITION BUT HAVEN'T YET RECEIVED YOUR FEEDBACK, DON'T WORRY.
 IT WILL BE IN THE POST AND WILL ARRIVE SHORTLY.

 Past judges are Kevin Ireland, Tina Shaw, Ted Dawe, Graeme Lay, Brigid Lowry, Gavin Bishop, Carl Nixon, David Hill, Fiona Kidman and Owen Marshall.

-Winning and short-listed stories are published in a biennial anthology which also includes poems that have been displayed in the windows of the Nelson Provincial Museum and Page & Blackmore Booksellers.
+Winning and short-listed stories are published in a biennial anthology which also includes poems that have been displayed in the window of Page & Blackmore Booksellers.
 All contributors receive a free copy.